adam-p/adam-p.github.com/content/unpub/2023-06-03-parenting-tips.md

 Secondly, the act of being mindful helps wonderfully with appreciating the joys of parenthood as they happen.
 Mindfulness meditation intentionally carves your mind in such a way as to make it easier (or even possible) to fully focus and appreciate the current moment.
 And when you have a child who is changing all the time -- and will never return to the way they are this moment -- it's wonderful to appreciate as many moments as possible.
 (And, yeah, it helps some with coping with the daily annoying behaviours that it seems they'll never grow out of.)

-Thirdly, via mindfulness you come to the Buddhist understanding of "suffering", which is something like "undue fretting over things that have already passed or may never come to pass".
+Thirdly, via mindfulness you come to the Buddhist understanding of "suffering", which is something like "undue fretting over things that have already passed or may never come to pass"[^^].
 Focusing on your actual experience, right now, helps reduce the fears that your kid is a psychopath, or will never read, or will forever be wearing diapers to bed.

+[^^]: I don't know shit about shit, so take that Buddhism lesson with a big grain of salt.
+I am avoiding the word "skilful".

 ## Do your best; be compassionate with yourself